HqWu-HITCS/Awesome-Keyphrase-Prediction/README.md

 		■ A Preliminary Exploration of GANs for Keyphrase Generation (EMNLP20) ■ An Empirical Study on Neural Keyphrase Generation (NAACL21) ■ KPDrop: An Approach to Improving Absent Keyphrase Generation

+● New Dataset
+	○ Keyphrase Prediction from Video Transcripts: New Dataset and Directions (COLING222) ○ LipKey: A Large-Scale News Dataset for Absent Keyphrases Generation and Abstractive Summarization (COLING222) ○ A new dataset for multilingual keyphrase generation (NIPS22)